-Anyone who has experienced an attack of gout knows the malady can be quite painful and sometimes debilitating.
+People with gout know just how painful and debilitating a gout flare up and attack can be.
+The pain is rather hard to forget.
 Gout is an acute form of arthritis that attacks specific joints after excessive levels of uric acid collects inside them.

 Once unhealthy amounts of the chemical infiltrate a joint, the manifestations of gout begin to appear and can include:

 - A feeling of warmth surrounding the affected joint.